timescale/docs/promscale/scale/index.md

 # Scalability and high availability in Promscale
 Promscale is made of two components: The Promscale Connector and TimescaleDB, which is built on top of PostgreSQL.
-As a result Promscale benefits from the scalability and high availability capabilities that TimescaleDB and PostgreSQL provides.
+Promscale benefits from the scalability and high availability capabilities that TimescaleDB and PostgreSQL provide.

-The Promscale Connector is a stateless service which can be easily horizontally scaled and put behind a load balander for high availability.
+The Promscale Connector is a stateless service that can be horizontally scaled.
+It can also be used with a load balancer for high availability.

 * Run Promscale in [high availability][high-availability] mode.
 * Scale Promscale with a [TimescaleDB multi-node database][multi-node]